 There are all kinds of events that require you to make changes in your everyday life that aren’t necessarily traumatic, but still very challenging.
 Sometimes these events change how you see yourself.
 Some of these events that can trigger distress include:

-- Illness, injury or developing a long term medical condition
+- illness, injury or developing a long term medical condition

-- Job loss, new job
+- a job loss or new job

-- Relationship break-up
+- a relationship break-up

-- Change in living conditions
+- a change in living conditions.

 Changes to your role in life

-- Where you live
+- where you live

-- How you define yourself
+- how you define yourself

-- Your goals in life
+- your goals in life

-- People’s expectations of you
+- people’s expectations of you

-- Who you have around to support you
+- who you have around to support you.

-Keep in mind that when a major change takes place for someone, it can affect the whole whānau, e.g. having a baby/pēpi – this involves new roles and responsibilities for not just the parents, but potentially for the whole whānau – siblings, grandparents, cousins and aunts/uncles, and this requires some adjustment by everyone.
+Keep in mind that a major change for one person can affect the whole whānau.
+For example, having a baby (pēpi) doesn’t just involve new roles and responsibilities for the parents.
+It can also bring about changes for the whole whānau, including brothers and sisters, grandparents, cousins, aunts and uncles.
+These changes require some adjustment by everyone.